catarinaacsilva/eclipseHono-Ditto/README.md

-# Eclipse Hono, Eclipse Ditto, influxdb
+# DETImotic

 ## Introduction

-Project about domotics and IoT.
+DETImotic is a project about domotics and IoT.

 In practice, this project implies installing a sensor infrastructure and developing an API that provides access to the generated data.